Steven Heller talks illustration with Douglas B. Dowd of the The Dowd Modern Graphic History Library at Washington University in St. Louis.

 Steven Heller talks with Jessica Helfand about her thought-provoking new book of essays, "Design: The Invention of Desire."

-Logo designs that incorporate a company’s ethos have a unique ability to create a community of brand activists.
+Logo designs that demonstrate a company’s credibility have a unique ability to create a community of brand activists.
 These logos augment brand loyalty by aptly establishing credibility into the logo mark through a visual demonstration of the company’s trustworthy character traits.
-Designers strategize on how to mirror the brand’s ethos when conceptualizing a logo design...
+Designers strategize on how to mirror the brand’s credibility when conceptualizing a logo design...

 In the late 1940s, when "The Use of Heads in Commercial Art" was produced, stereotypes of the Platonic ideal and accepted fashions were sophomoric.